North Dakota Paycheck Calculator

 How much do you make after taxes in North Dakota?

-A married couple who earn $124,000 yearly, will take home $100,333.14 after taxes.
+A married couple who earns $124,000 yearly will take home $100,333.14 after taxes.

-For a single filer with an annual income of $62,000, the take home pay is $50,229.32.
+For a single filer with an annual income of $62,000, the take-home pay is $50,229.32.

 How much taxes are deducted from a $62,000 paycheck in North Dakota?